lsst-sqre/phalanx/docs/developers/add-a-onepassword-secret.rst

 Part 3.
 Sync 1Password items into Vault
 =======================================

-Once a service's secrets are stored in 1Password, you need to sync them into Vault.
+Once an application's secrets are stored in 1Password, you need to sync them into Vault.

 Open Phalanx's ``installer/`` directory: